 Healey’s impressive career trajectory includes writing “The Drawer Boy,” one of the most-produced Canadian plays in North America.
 He’s also adapted works for the Stratford Festival, North America’s largest classical repertory theatre company.

 In our podcast, you’ll hear Healey explain how being a member of the acting company at the Blyth Festival led to the creation of a life-changing play.
 It was his time at the Blyth Festival, with Miles Potter and others collaborating on the collective creation “The Farm Show,” that inspired Healey to write “The Drawer Boy.”
-An international success, The Guardian called the play “a landmark in Canadian theatre.”
+An international success that The Guardian called “a landmark in Canadian theatre.”

 Also in this podcast, you’ll learn how Healey works with actors during the rehearsal process, and why he leaves a box of Tic-Tacs on the table at rehearsals.

-And towards the end of the podcast you’ll hear one of the best-ever audition stories from the Shaw Festival.
+Towards the end of the podcast you’ll hear one of the best-ever audition stories that occurred the Shaw Festival.

 Michael Healey on Twitter